Eppu/tfjs-mobilenet-learner/README.md

 # tfjs-mobilenet-learner

 A simple two-file example application for the students at Tampere University of Applied Sciences.
+[Live demo here.](https://eppu.github.io/tfjs-mobilenet-learner/index.html)

 Lets you use your webcam to train a simple K-Nearest Neighbor classifier directly in your browser.